 How do I know that my donation is helping?

-How do you measure success?
+How does Hands measure success?
 There is a lot of research that shows that access to great books advances reading and literacy.
 We are helping schools to create a literacy-rich environment, and we measure success by the establishment of clean, bright, organized lending libraries in the selected schools.
 Our work is a partnership between educators, students, donors and Hands Across the Sea staff.
 All of us working together will advance and improve child literacy in the Eastern Caribbean.

 We visit each school we serve to assess the results in person and to ensure proper stewardship of donors' funds.
 We ask to see student borrowing records, and we ask for quantitative information about the numbers of girls and boys using the library and the numbers of books they borrow.
 We conduct surveys of teachers to determine how the library is being used and what improvements can be made to ensure widespread adoption of the library and deployment of best practices for integrating library resources into classroom instruction.